The Hendersonville Area

 South of Hendersonville is the quaint Village of Flat Rock, home to The Flat Rock Playhouse and the Carl Sandburg National Historic Site.
 Don't miss the unique shops and restaurants in Little Rainbow Row.

-To the north are the towns of Mills River and Fletcher.
-Here you can find the beautiful Sierra Nevada brewery and restaurant plus there are nearby cider mills.
-The Asheville Regional Airport is at the county line right off I-26.
+To the north near the conveniently located Asheville Regional Airport are the towns of Mills River and Fletcher.
+Here you can find the beautiful Sierra Nevada brewery and restaurant plus there are several nearby cider mills and many small breweries.

 City of Hendersonville website: www.hendersonvillenc.gov/